TheDublord/Pi-Tools/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem?**
+*If so, please fill out the Bug Report form.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A short description of the feature you would like.

-**Describe the solution you'd like**
+**Describe the feature you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A fairly detailed description of the working of the script.

 **Additional context**
-Add any other context or screenshots about the feature request here.